Weka2015-Projects/eda-sim-hub/mvp.md

 3. Basic game cycle and progression.
 4. Well tested components and reducers.

-Essentially acting as a skeleton to build around and add features.
+This version is the robust and functional skeleton to build off of.